matthewhammer/dragginz/README.md

 Is there any need to store the ID inside an entity, potentially duplicating data because the ID is the key used in the map.
 However the key could be a hash, so I guess we should.

+## Class Inheritance

+Is there composition or inheritance?
+So if I've got 180 entity types and wanted each one to have a Created and Updated timestamp field, does it have to be added manually to each type?

+## Tuples

+Let's say you've got a many to many relation where Pupil )----( Class, and then we wanted to add a separate "Grade" into each row of the relationship.
+In SQL we could have a table ( pupil_id, class_id, grade ) with a PK on pupil_id and class_id.
+When defining the Pupil type in Motoko what's the best way to represent this as I'm not familiar with the nuances of the language or even the basics.

+## Types with Constructors?

+We can make a Types.String type for a field, but how could we do something like Types.String(20), where the field can take constructor arguments that can be used for validation, truncation etc.

+## Tmplate vs Instance

+PetTemplate and Pet being the in-game instance of a Pet, or Pet being the template and PetInstance being the instance?
+Is it possible to come up with a good naming convention?

+## Fixtures

+Need a good way to instantiate data that's static and unchanging, such as the different levels of Rarity.
+Could potentially tables like Rarity, AreaGuide, LengthGuide be stored in a different format?